 - Transfer the crude product directly to the 10-mL Erlenmeyer flask.
-We may not have weighing paper.

 - We can do the recrystallization by heating directly on a hot plate (or Al block) since water, the recrystallizing solvent here, is not particularly volatile.
 That will not be the case with all solvents.